-A geography trip brings the complex concepts taught in the classroom to life in the landscape.
+Geography school trips bring the complex concepts taught in the classroom to life in the landscape.
 It gives students the opportunity to better visualise these concepts and see how various processes have affected the landscape around them.
 This can be hugely beneficial when it comes to writing coursework or taking exams.

 Geography trips don’t only help your students better understand processes and terms, they also help them to understand why geography is such an important subject.
 It is the subject that teaches us about the planet around us.